28 August 2020

 Organisations must eliminate the gender pay gap, not only because it is the right thing to do, but because it is their fiduciary responsibility and an important aspect of rebuilding the Australian economy.

-At YWCA Canberra, we are working to break barriers to women’s economic participation through programs like She Leads, our flagship leadership program for women, including female-identifying people, and non-binary people.
+At YWCA Canberra, we are working to break barriers to women’s economic participation through programs like She Leads, our flagship leadership program for women and non-binary people.
 The goal of the program is to equip the next generation of women leaders, from all sectors and industries, with the skills and confidence they need to reach their leadership potential.

 However, we can’t do this alone and need government and the business community to continue genuinely working toward gender equality.